Machine Applied, Hand Applied, or Customer Imprinted?

 - Labels with special thermal transfer printing can be subjected to:

-Direct Thermal: No ribbon with heat sensitive material
+Direct Thermal: No ribbon with a heat-sensitive material

 - The main process used for adding additional information, such as product description and bar codes to food product labels